ritterim/rimdev-blog/_posts/2016-02-10-deploying-jekyll-to-windows-azure-app-services.md

 authors: Khalid Abuhakmeh
 ---

 As the development team at [Ritter Insurance Marketing](https://ritterim.com), we are leaning more on static site generation than ever.
 We have chosen [Jekyll](https://jekyllrb.com/) as our static site generator of choice.
-We actually host this blog on [GitHub](https://github.com) pages, but there are other marketing sites we manage that need to go through a more rigourous deployment cycle, Dev. to QA then to Prod, which doesn't fit well on GitHub.
+We actually host this blog on [GitHub](https://github.com) pages, but there are other marketing sites we manage that need to go through a more rigorous deployment cycle, Dev. to QA then to Prod, which doesn't fit well on GitHub.
 We also utilize [Windows Azure](https://windowsazure.com) for our production environment.
 To keep our apps consistent, I wanted to figure out how to deploy a Jekyll site from GitHub to Windows Azure App Services (Web Apps).

 ## Step 1 : Setup GitHub Deployment